piriyaraj/TechFarm-Pages/README.md

 # TechFarm-Pages
-pages for Techfarm js and css files
+works for techfarm frontend and backend